ChibiOS/ChibiOS/demos/ATSAMA5D2/RT-SAMA5D2-XPLAINED-LWIP-HTTP-CLIENT/readme.txt

 ** The Demo **

-The demo currently just flashes a LED using a thread and serves HTTP requests at address 192.168.21.11 on port 80.
+The demo currently just flashes a LED using a thread and send HTTP GET at host defined in web.h on port 80.

 ** Build Procedure **